Nanay Ko, the musical film

-Mallorie B. Ortega is a director, writer, and food lover.
-She was recently awarded the Television Academy Foundation Directing Internship, shadowing directors from Jimmy Kimmel Live, NCIS, Grey's Anatomy, and Hairspray Live.
-She was recently working as an Assistant to Line Producer on an ABC Pilot for Kapital Entertainment.
+Mallorie Ortega is a director, writer, and producer.
+She was awarded the Television Academy Foundation Directing Internship in 2016, shadowing Emmy-winning directors from Jimmy Kimmel Live, NCIS, Grey's Anatomy, and Hairspray Live.
+Shortly after, Mallorie was the Assistant to Line Producer on an ABC Pilot for Kapital Entertainment.
 She just finished working as a Staff Set PA on Season 1 of the new NBC Series Reverie.

 In May 2016, she graduated from USC School of Cinematic Arts, earning her MFA in Film and Television Production.
 Mallorie was accepted into the Linehan Artists Scholars Program at the University of Maryland, Baltimore County and earned her dual B.A. in Visual Arts and in Theatre Design and Production.

 Mallorie's short film Mango Sticky Rice finished it's festival tour this year, and won awards from the Asians including Best Ensemble, Best Comedy, and Best Director.
 Click here to visit our page.